 Understanding credit scores can be a confusing and overwhelming process.
 How many of us have experienced the frustration of being caught off-guard at what our credit score is?
-We have questions like, what is this mythical number and where does it come from?
-What does it mean for you and why does it matter?
+You may have questions like: What is this mythical number and where does it come from?
+What does it mean for me and why does it matter?
 How can I raise my credit score and what can make it drop?
-This brief introduction to help you understand what credit scores actually mean and best practices to manage your credit rating.
+With the spike in interest rates we have seen the last few years, having a high credit score to get you favorable loan terms is critical.
+This introduction will help you understand what credit scores actually mean and best practices to manage your credit rating.

 Your credit score is one of the most important numbers when it comes to personal finance.
 It can impact your ability to qualify for financing for credit cards, an auto loan, and a big-ticket item like a home mortgage.
 Credit scores help lenders predict the risk of a borrower not repaying a loan.
 The FICO score analyzes the data on your credit report, then predicts how likely a borrower is to pay a bill 90 days or later within the next two years.
 The FICO name derives from the Fair Isaac Corp, which introduced the FICO score in 1989.
 There are other types of credit scores, but the FICO Score is by far the most popular, used by about 90% of the top lenders in the United States.

-You may be able to check your credit score through your bank.
-Most major credit cards now offer you a free credit score.
+You may be able to check your credit score through your bank and most major credit cards now offer you a free credit score.
 There are other agencies that you can use that charge a fee.
-There is information at the end of this write-up on grabbing your credit reports for free.
+Below, we will share information on how to obtain your credit reports for free.
 It is important to note that credit scores and credit reports are not the same thing.

 Credit score ranges vary based on the model being used, but generally they fall within these score parameters: